rolehippie/mariadb/README.md

 ### mariadb_global_users

-List of users to create
+List of users to create for native installation

 #### Default value